destinyae/RapiDoc/README.md

 # use it in the script tag of your html <script type="text/javascript" src="rapidoc-min.js"></script></body>
 npm run build

-# for developement use yarn serve (this will start an webserver at port 8080, then navigate to localhost:8080)
+# for development use yarn serve (this will start a webserver at port 8080, then navigate to localhost:8080)
 npm run serve
 ```